akka/akka/akka-docs/src/main/paradox/stream/operators/FileIO/fromFile.md

 # FileIO.fromFile

-Emit the contents of a file.
+Emits the contents of a file.

 @ref[File IO Sinks and Sources](../index.md#file-io-sinks-and-sources)